xilin-tian/Xilin-Tian/README.md

 ---

-I have a B.S. in Mathematics and a concentration in Data Science of the University of California, Irvine，
+B.S. in Mathematics with a concentration in Data Science at the University of California, Irvine，

-Master of Analytics in University of California, Berkeley starting at 2023 Fall.
+Master of Analytics in University of California, Berkeley starting at 2023 Fall, anticipated graduation: 08/2024.

-Currently looking for an internship related to data scientist or data analyst，
+Currently looking for an summer internship or Full-time job related to data scientist/analyst，machine learning engineer, and business analyst.

 <!--